What is an episiotomy? Is it systematic?

 Moreover, episiotomy must be performed with the pregnant woman's consent.
 We therefore advise you to discuss the circumstances under which an episiotomy may be performed with your doctor prior to delivery.

-After giving birth, Elia menstrual briefs are your best allies, thanks to their soft organic cotton that respects your body and the planet!
+After childbirth, Elia menstrual briefs are your best allies, thanks to their soft organic cotton that respects your body and the planet!

 Back to blog